bmlt-enabled/bmlt-workflow/README.md

 ## Contact/Issues
 For any other issues you find - please raise an issue here: https://github.com/bmlt-enabled/bmlt-workflow/issues and/or reach out on BMLT slack #wordpress-BMLT-workflow
+You can always find the latest version of this code at: https://github.com/bmlt-enabled/bmlt-workflow/

 ## Usage
 Locate **BMLT Workflow -> Configuration** in your Wordpress Admin page.
 You'll need to put in a valid BMLT server address, username and password and press the Test Server button.